banerjs/blog/notes.md

 - Templating of the HTML stored in the DB
 - Structure editing similar to Trello
 - Better routing in the Admin section (Routing using constants in the Actions is distressing)
+- Django style URLs and URL processing

 # Todo

+- Fix the CSS for the navigation section
 - Create a way to initialize data sources
 - Create a way to add to the data source
 - Complete the admin section